 We are committed to delivering excellent operational performance, even in extreme weather conditions, which we believe supports our "peak demand," leisure-focused business model and will strengthen customer loyalty and attract new customers.
-This focus also strengthens our relationship with our cargo customer, Amazon, who has incentives and disincentives for performance in the ATSA.
-Our operational performance is enabled by our capable and dedicated workforce in maintenance, ground, flight, crew and system operations, as well as our highly capable fleet of 737-NG aircraft, which are equipped to operate in adverse weather conditions worldwide.
-Our primary operational metrics are completion factor and on-time arrival performance because most of our markets are operated less than daily.
-Our completion factor of 99.8% for the year ended December 31, 2019 was industry leading.
-These figures are inclusive of weather-driven cancelations, which our competitors often experience during extreme weather events in our home base of MSP.
-Our completion factor compares favorably to our competitors, with Sun Country leading among key competitor airlines as indicated below for the year ended December 31, 2019, the last normalized year before the onset of the COVID-19 pandemic.
+Our operational performance is enabled by our capable and dedicated workforce in maintenance and ground operations, as well as our highly capable fleet of 737-NG aircraft, which are equipped to operate in adverse weather conditions worldwide.
+Our primary operational metric is completion factor because most of our markets are operated less than daily.
+Our strong completion factor of % for the year ended December 31, 2019 and 99.5% for the year ended December 31, 2018 is a significant competitive advantage.
+In addition to being able to complete flights in challenging weather, we are known for our dedication to getting passengers to their destination.
+Our high completion factor is critical to providing our customers with the utmost confidence and retaining their loyalty in the future.
+Our completion factor compares favorably to our competitors, with Sun Country leading among key competitor airlines as indicated below for the twelve months ended September 30, 2019.

-Source: US DOT Bureau of Transportation Statistics, scheduled passenger service
+Source: DOT Bureau of Transportation Statistics.